VirtusLab/scala-cli/website/docs/commands/fix.md

 The original scope (`main` or `test`) of each extracted directive is respected. `main` scope directives are transformed them into their `test.*` equivalent when needed.

+Exceptions:
-Note: directives won't be extracted for single-file projects.
+- directives won't be extracted for single-file projects;
+- directives in test inputs with no test scope equivalents won't be extracted to preserve their initial scope.

 ## `scalafix` integration